|

 their own lodgings in the guardhouseand followed Imrahils

-overlooking the courtyard, and a master bedroom on the floor above,
+and a main bedchamber on the floor above, with its own bathing

-with its own bathing room and a balcony looking out to sea.
-The
+room and a balcony looking out to sea.

-Haldir and Dínendal to organise themselves.
+leaving Haldir and Dínendal to organise themselves.

-Legolas had removed his dusty jerkin and his tunic and was sitting,
+Legolas had removed his dusty jerkin and his tunic, and was sitting,

 bare-chested, at the dressing table, whilst Eowyn unbraided and

-combed out his hair.
-It was a ritual that often turned into something
+It was a ritual that often turned into something even more intimate,

-Legolas could see Eowyns smile in the mirror.
+and Legolas could see Eowyns smile in the mirror.

 "What are you thinking, melmenya?" he asked.